scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 So each path segment either ends at a core AS, or starts at a core AS, or both.

-**Note:** There are no SCION path segments that start and end at a non-core AS.
-However, when combining path segments into an end-to-end SCION path, that path can extend from a non-core AS to another, necessarily traversing one or more core-ASes.
-It is possible to use peering links as shortcuts, which could remove all core ASes from the path.
-For more information on SCION and peering links, see [](#beaconing).

 All path segments are invertible: A core-segment can be used bidirectionally, and an up-segment can be converted into a down-segment, or vice versa, depending on the direction of the end-to-end path.
 This means that all path segments can be used to send data traffic in both directions.